Weiss Hall

-Weiss Hall, also known as the Judge Edmund Taylor House, is an historic, American dormitory that is located on the campus of Wilkes University at Wilkes-Barre, Luzerne County, Pennsylvania.
+Weiss Hall, also known as the Judge Edmund Taylor House, is an historic dormitory that is located on the campus of Wilkes University at Wilkes-Barre, Luzerne County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1972.

 History and architectural features

 Built circa 1895, this historic structure is a two-and-one-half-story, stone, brick, and shingled building that was designed in the Queen Anne style.
 It features a tower, a recessed third floor balcony, steep gables, a large side porch, and stained glass windows.
 It was built as a residence and later acquired by Wilkes College and used as a residence hall.

-It was added to the National Register of Historic Places in 1972.